 - Reliable internet access; at least a 56K modem connection, but broadband is highly recommended.
-For each module undertaken, you will be expected to spend approximately 6-12 hours online per week, Skype tutorials, accessing resources, following web-links provided in lecture notes, using online library services, researching on the internet, and emailing academic or support staff; - The latest version of your chosen Internet browser; - Valid email and Skype addresses, and reliable access.
-Access to a webcam (for Skype) and printer is recommended.
+For each module undertaken, you will be expected to spend approximately 6-12 hours online per week, Skype tutorials, accessing resources, following web-links provided in lecture notes, using online library services, researching on the internet, and emailing academic or support staff; - The latest version of your chosen Internet browser; - Valid email address, and reliable access.
+Access to a webcam (for online meetings), and a printer is recommended.